effieaponniah/effieaponniah/README.md

 - 👋 Hi, I’m @effieaponniah; an aspiring Software Engineer, Entrepreneur
 - 👀 I’m interested in learning new things to find solution to complex real world problems
 - 🌱 I’m currently learning MEAN stack and various business software applications
-- 💞️ I’m looking to collaborate on any interesting and chalenging projects
+- 💞️ I’m looking to collaborate on any interesting and chalLenging projects
 - 📫 You can reach me at effiea@microsysinc.ca

 <!---